 All persons who accept cash or checks assume the responsibility for following the cash and check handling procedures outlined below.

-The Cashiering Services Office will review the cash and check handling procedures periodically for possible revisions.
+The Financial Services Office will review the cash and check handling procedures periodically for possible revisions.
 All changes and/or revisions will be published on the Financial Services web page and will be effective when issued.
-The Cashiering Services Office staff will provide training on cash and check handling procedures.
-For further information on the Cashiering Services Office procedures please visit the Cashiering Services website.
+The Financial Services Office staff will provide training on cash and check handling procedures.
+For further information on the deposit procedures please visit the Cashiering Services website.

 These procedures are divided into the following major sections: